-Intermediate Students are required to act as rope leads on at least six (6) Basic Climbs, three (3) of which need to be Basic Rock climbs, and two (2) Basic Glacier climbs.
-Students need to have completed AIARE Level 1 and the Intermediate Glacier module in order to be rope leads on Basic Glacier climbs, and they need to have completed Self Rescue 1, Intro to Single Pitch Trad and Intro to Multi-Pitch Trad in order to be rope leads on Basic Rock climbs.
+Intermediate Students are required to act as rope leads on at least six (6) Basic Climbs, three (3) of which are to be Basic Rock climbs, and two (2) Basic Glacier climbs.
+Students must have completed AIARE Level 1 and the Intermediate Glacier module to be rope leads on Basic Glacier climbs, and they must have completed Self-Rescue 1 and Leading on Rock to be rope leads on Basic Rock climbs.
 Basic Alpine climbs require all of the above, since they involve both rock and snow.